Hotels near The Rock

 Which hotels near The Rock have suites or extra space?

-Which hotels near The Rock have an in-room kitchen or kitchenette?
+Which hotels near The Rock have a full in-room kitchen?

 Ready to book near The Rock?